Kevin-Stone/resume/resume.md

 June 2019-October 2019.
 - Appointed by the Choteau Port Authority and Montana Cooperative Development Center to a committee exploring the possibility of cooperative ownership of the local ski area.

-**Board Secretary: Rocky Mountain Front Weed Roundtable, Choteau, MT**, January 2017-May 2019.
+**Board Member and Board Secretary: Rocky Mountain Front Weed Roundtable, Choteau, MT**, January 2017-May 2019.
 - Service as a board member for a consensus driven, landscape scale, collaborative organization.
 -  Dedication to cooperation, innovation, and coordination among and between governments and NGOs regarding management of noxious and invasive plants.